olynsn15/AI_Final_Project/README.md

 - Made using YOLOv11 that is trained on a custom groceries dataset (Credits : https://universe.roboflow.com/ingredients-wzqqk/ingredients-ctbug)
 - Equipped with webcam integration
-- Web integration using HTML
+- HTML integration using Flask framework
 - UI made using gradio